Pearson syndrome: Defining features

-Individuals with this condition have difficulty absorbing nutrients from their diet which leads to malabsorption.
-Infants with this condition generally do not grow or gain weight.
+Individuals with this condition have difficulty absorbing nutrients from their diet.
+Infants with this condition generally do not grow nor gain weight.

 Diagnosis

-To diagnose Pearson Syndrome a physician can either collect a bone marrow biopsy and look for sideroblastic anemia, a symptom of Pearson Syndrome, or measure the fat content in a feces sample.
-Genetic testing is also an option in which identifying mutations in mitochondrial DNA, specifically deletions or duplications, would confirm the diagnosis of Pearson Syndrome.
+To diagnose Pearson syndrome a physician can either collect a bone marrow biopsy and look for sideroblastic anemia, a symptom of Pearson Syndrome, or measure the fat content in a feces sample.
+Genetic testing is also an option in which identifying mutations in mitochondrial DNA, specifically deletions or duplications, would confirm the diagnosis of Pearson syndrome.

 Treatment

-Currently there are no approved therapies for Pearson Syndrome and patients rely on supportive care.
-Minovia Therapeutics is the first company to conduct a designated clinical trial for treating patients affected by this disease In December 2022 researchers at Minova reported modest results in five patients affected by either Pearson syndrome or Kearns–Sayre syndrome.
+Currently there are no approved therapies for Pearson syndrome and patients rely on supportive care.
+Minovia Therapeutics is the first company to conduct a designated clinical trial for treating patients affected by this disease.
+In December 2022 researchers at Minova reported modest results in five patients affected by either Pearson syndrome or Kearns–Sayre syndrome.

 History

 Pearson syndrome was initially characterized in 1979 as a fatal disorder that affects infants.
 It has now been identified as a rare condition that affects multiple systems.
 The symptoms of Pearson syndrome are mitochondrial cytopathy with anemia, neutropenia, and thrombocytopenia.